DeadlyChambers/sample-api/readme.md

 Now you will need to ensure the terraform config for the module is set to the image version you wish to see deployed.
 ```
+## Get into the terraform directory for services
+cd develop/services #could also be cd stage/services

 nano develop/services/main.tf
 # edit the version number for both services,
 # and double check the ip matches $(minikube ip)